keptn/keptn.github.io/content/docs/0.16.x/integrations/custom_integration/index.md

 ### Subscription to a triggered event

 Your Keptn-service must have a subscription to at least one [Keptn CloudEvent](https://github.com/keptn/spec/blob/0.2.2/cloudevents.md).
-The event type to subscribe to looks as follows:
+The event type to subscribe to looks like:

 - `sh.keptn.event.[task].triggered`